 Elon Musk Apologizes To Diver In Cave Rescue For Words 'Spoken In Anger'

-Tech entrepreneur Elon Musk has apologized for his part in a spat with a British diver who was involved in the rescue of 12 boys and their soccer coach in Thailand last week.
-Musk had tweeted a personal attack on Vern Unsworth after the diver dismissed Musk's offer of help with a vulgar comment.
+Tech entrepreneur Elon Musk has apologized for his part in a spat with a British diver involved in the rescue of 12 boys and their soccer coach trapped in a flooded cave in Thailand.
+Musk had tweeted a personal attack on Vern Unsworth, calling him a pedophile after the diver dismissed Musk's offer of help with a vulgar comment.

-Musk wrote that "my words were spoken in anger after Mr. Unsworth said several untruths & suggested I engage in a sexual act with the mini-sub, which had been built as an act of kindness & according to specifications from the dive team leader."

 As this well-written article suggests, my words were spoken in anger after Mr. Unsworth said several untruths & suggested I engage in a sexual act with the mini-sub, which had been built as an act of kindness & according to specifications from the dive team leader.— Elon Musk (@elonmusk) July 18, 2018

+Musk wrote, "My words were spoken in anger after Mr. Unsworth said several untruths & suggested I engage in a sexual act with the mini-sub, which had been built as an act of kindness & according to specifications from the dive team leader."

-Musk offered to build and supply a mini-sub to bring the team out of the flooded cave, at a time when officials worried that it could be weeks or months before they could be rescued.
+Musk had offered to build and supply a minisub to get the boys and their coach out of the flooded cave, at a time when officials worried that it could be weeks or months before they could be rescued.

-Thai navy SEAL divers rescued the boys last week; days later, Unsworth dismissed Musk's mini-sub offer as a "PR stunt" that wouldn't have worked.
+Thai navy SEAL divers rescued all 13 last week; days later, Unsworth dismissed Musk's minisub offer as a "PR stunt" that wouldn't have worked.
 He also said Musk could "stick his submarine where it hurts."

 The founder of Tesla and SpaceX responded by challenging Unsworth, saying a video would prove his idea was valid.
 Musk then added, "You know what, don't bother showing the video.
 We will make one of the mini-sub/pod going all the way to Cave 5 no problem.
 Sorry pedo guy, you really did ask for it."

 Musk's calling Unsworth a pedophile surprised many — and the episode was seen as playing a role in a sudden 4 percent drop in Tesla's stock price.

-On Wednesday, Musk said in a tweet that despite the fact that Unsworth had harshly criticized him, "his actions against me do not justify my actions against him, and for that I apologize to Mr. Unsworth and to the companies I represent as leader.
-The fault is mine and mine alone."
+On Wednesday, Musk said in a tweet that Unsworth's "actions against me do not justify my actions against him, and for that I apologize to Mr. Unsworth and to the companies I represent as leader."

 Musk's Twitter feed has long been the source of news about his company's innovations and ambitions — as well as a platform for him to try to correct the record when he feels a distorted view of himself or his projects has emerged.
 Over the weekend, for instance, Musk devoted several tweets to clarify his political stance and donations.

-On Tuesday night, a Twitter user named Lane Roberts urged Musk, "regulate your tweets" — in large part, Roberts said, because negativity could overshadow his efforts to help improve life on a broad scale.
+On Tuesday night, a Twitter user named Lane Roberts urged Musk to "regulate your tweets" — in large part, Roberts said, because negativity could overshadow his efforts to help improve life on a broad scale.

 Musk replied, "Good point."